senthilsweb/zybots/README.md

 # zybots
-Tiny utility functions in python, golang and nodejs can act like software bots
+RESTful microservices as software bots written in python, golang and nodejs